 The bondsman may also ask that you surrender to a GPS tracking device or cell phone tracker.
 It is also important to maintain good terms with the bondsman as well.
 If the bondsman starts to feel at any time that there is chance that the accused to run away then he may be at liberty to take back the surety given.
 This could cause the entire bail to be cancelled and the person could be put behind bars.

-Video: How Bail Bonds Work in Hawaii
+Video: How Bail Bonds Work in Hawaii Information

-Hawaii Bail Bonds Information
+Hawaii Bail Bonds FAQ

 Can I get zero down bail in Hawaii?